TehShrike/list-input/README.md

 This is just a hobby project written in anger, it's not a real thing yet.

+## Closest competition

+Not really, since it's a general spreadsheet and I'm aiming for something specialized, and it's way larger and does more, but [canvas-datagrid](https://github.com/TonyGermaneri/canvas-datagrid) ([demo](https://canvas-datagrid.js.org/demo.html)) is pretty sweet

 ## In progress

 - custom keyboard interactions